-Paul Kantner put together the original Jefferson Airplane and one member he recruited his college friend, blues guitarist Jorma Kaukonen.
+Paul Kantner put together the original Jefferson Airplane and one member he recruited was his college friend, blues guitarist Jorma Kaukonen.
 Kaukonen is given credit for the band's name because he has said that, "I had this friend [Steve Talbot] in Berkeley who came up with funny names for people.
-His name for me was Blind Thomas Jefferson Airplane [for blues pioneer Blind Lemon Jefferson].
+His name for me was Blind Thomas Jefferson Airplane [kind of a reference to blues pioneer Blind Lemon Jefferson].
 When the guys were looking for band names and nobody could come up with something, I remember saying, 'You want a silly band name?
 I got a silly band name for you!'"

 So the name has no real meaning.
 But it survived the reincarnation of the band as Jefferson Starship, but not the final version that was simply Starship.